Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 A small protein-based snack in the evening, such as a handful of nuts or yoghurt, can help stabilise blood glucose levels through the night.
 This is particularly helpful for women waking consistently at the same early morning hour.

 If you regularly wake between 1 and 3 am, Traditional Chinese Medicine identifies this as liver time.
 From a TCM perspective, this may indicate that the liver is under strain.
-From a modern physiological perspective, the liver plays a central role in hormone metabolism and detoxification.
+From a modern physiological perspective, the liver plays an important role in many metabolic processes, including hormone metabolism.

 Avoid intense workouts late in the evening as they can elevate cortisol and body temperature.